cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-07-09-exporting-your-mod.md

 group = "com.cubicoder.tutorialmod"
 archivesBaseName = "TutorialMod"
 ```
-Finally open a command prompt in the root directory of the project (TutorialMod for me) and run the command `gradlew build` (`./gradlew build` if you're not on windows).
+Finally open a command prompt in the root directory of the project (TutorialMod for me) and run the command `gradlew build` (`./gradlew build` if you're not on Windows).
 Your mod JAR will be in the directory `/build/libs/`.
 ![export1](/img/12export/export1.png)
 Happy playing!
 You can now publish your mod on CurseForge if you think the world is ready for it.